MicrosoftDocs/Viva/Viva/insights/personal/Use/mya-notifications.md

 ## Delay delivery

 >[!Note]
->*The two scenarios listed below are part of a rolling release.*
+>*The two scenarios listed within this note are part of a rolling release.*
 >
 >When you're composing an email in Outlook, Delay delivery will show you suggestions for scheduling email deliveries.
 You might see suggestions when:
 >